Female Participation grant

 - Payment of wages or salaries associated with project management or administration unless an external person is appointed or an internal staff member is appointed to the project management role as a separate position.

-Further information on the grants program, what will and won't be funded view the Community Grants Program Guidelines (DOC 1Mb).
+Further information on the grants program, what will and won't be funded view the Community Grants Program Guidelines (DOC 498Kb).

 How to apply

-All proposals must be discussed with Council's Women's Participation Officer on 9384 9271 or email Council Grants Applications must be submitted at least 4-6 weeks before your planned event or project.
-To apply online go to our grants website to complete and submit the Minor Grants Application form fo a Female Participation Grant .
+All proposals must be discussed with Council's Women's Participation Officer on 9384 9271 or email Council Grants Applications must be submitted at least 4 weeks before your planned event or project.
+To apply online go to our grants website and complete and submit the Minor Grants Application form fo a Female Participation Grant .

 How to apply for a community grant provides further details about the application process.